 On average, GPU-based compute instances cost around two to three times that of CPU-based compute instances.
 The higher cost is only justified if you are looking for 2-3 times more gains in the performance in GPU data models.
-For other applications, CPUs are always the better alternative thanks to its lower costs.
+For other applications, CPUs are always the better alternative thanks to their lower costs.

 You do not need to run your ML instances on your hardware or server with cloud hosting services.
 Instead, you can rent an external server (for example, a virtual private server on Windows or VPS Windows).
 These services are charged at a low hourly rate (as low as INR 3.5).
-All you need to remember is to delet your cloud instance once you have completed the job.
+All you need to remember is to delete your cloud instance once you have completed the job.